trecrts/trecrts.github.io/TREC2016-RTS-guidelines.md

 University of Waterloo.

-The evaluation framework is modeled after the interleaved approach proposed by Qian et al. in a forthcoming SIGIR 2016 paper, ["Interleaved Evaluation for Retrospective Summarization and Prospective Notification on Document Streams"](https://cs.uwaterloo.ca/~jimmylin/publications/Qian_etal_SIGIR2016.pdf).
+The evaluation framework is modeled after the interleaved approach proposed by Qian et al. in a SIGIR 2016 paper, ["Interleaved Evaluation for Retrospective Summarization and Prospective Notification on Document Streams"](https://cs.uwaterloo.ca/~jimmylin/publications/Qian_etal_SIGIR2016.pdf).